WuBingzheng/pajamax/benchmark/README.md

-Benchmark to compare atiour and tonic
+Benchmark to compare pajamax and tonic

 There are 3 programs:

-- atiour server
+- pajamax server
 - tonic server
 - benchmark client

-# atiour server
+# pajamax server

 Use the helloworld example.